OctopusDeploy/docs/docs/support/troubleshooting-failed-or-hanging-tasks.md

 position: 8
 ---

 Sometimes your deployments, health checks, or other tasks may unexpectedly fail, or can even appear unresponsive.
-This page describes some common issues along with strategies to help you overcome them.
+This page describes some common issues and strategies to help you overcome these issues.

 ## Check the Logs

 The first step to debug your failed tasks is to check the [Task Log](docs/support/get-the-raw-output-from-a-task.md).
 This will usually contain detailed information about the failure.
 For deployments, this includes the step, and information about the deployment targets that the step was running on.

 If a deployment failed unexpectedly within a built-in step, you may have misconfigured the step.
-Double check the configuration of your step in your deployment process.
-If your step is relying on variables, then you may have also misconfigured your variables.
+Double check the configuration of your [step](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).
+If your step is relying on [variables](/docs/deployment-process/variables/index.md), then you may have also misconfigured your variables.
 There are [some methods](docs/support/debug-problems-with-octopus-variables.md) available that can help you debug your variables.

 If a task fails while executing a PowerShell script, you may be able to get more information by debugging the PowerShell script.
 You can easily [debug PowerShell scripts](docs/deployment-examples/custom-scripts/debugging-powershell-scripts/index.md) as they are executed by Tentacle.

 Manually running the failed script on the same target may often be a helpful step towards getting more useful error information, and helping to isolate the problem.
-Remember to run the script under the same user account as the Tentacle Service.
+Remember to run the script under the same user account as the Tentacle service.
 This user is often the **Local System** account, but this may have been changed so that [Tentacle runs under a specific user account](docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account.md).

 If none of the above steps help, then you may have encountered a bug in a built-in step, in which case you can contact support for further assistance.